AlternateKeyboard/ASERT/README.md

 ### Q: A vowel in the bottom row?

 It does seem weird doesn't it?
 But the letter frequency is fine.
-The LY bigram is comfortable.
-Much better spot than its qwerty position.
+The LY bigram seems comfortable.

 (BTW the history of Qwerty is the vowels were placed in the top row.
 The A moved, but the rest remained.
 This gives us the whole opportunity to row swap most of them into the home row!
 Anyway, I think that's why a vowel in the bottom row seems weird.)

 ### Q: The left hand is still overloaded

 Yes, there’s no getting around that without moving keys to the right hand, which necessitates moving displaced keys back to the left.
-It gets messyand away from the goal of using muscle memory and easy transition.
+It gets messy and away from the goal of using muscle memory and easy transition.
 You can see possible changes in my other file ASETG.

 BUT the common complaint about the left hand is tiredness.
 I think a large part of that is from constant reaching and stretching.
 Reach for E, reach for R, diagonal stretch for T. Moving ERT, even T not under a finger, should alleviate some of this.
 Yes you still reach for T but it’s a shorter reach.
 All 3 combined and it could be enough to really help*.
 This is subjective, so need user feedback.